AVAuco/proxemicsnet/README.md

 Therefore, these results demonstrate that the two state-of-the-art deep learning models (ConvNeXt and Vision Transformers) do help in the proxemics recognition problem since, using only RGB information, they can considerably improve the results obtained by all competing models.

+Getting Started

+See Getting Started with Detectron2, and the Colab Notebook to learn about basic usage.

+Learn more at our documentation.
+And see projects/ for some projects that are built on top of detectron2.

-## 1. File Structure
+## 1. Directory structure

 - `base_model_main/`: Main directory for the base model.
 - `dataset/`: Directory containing the code necessary for dataset preprocessing.
 - `ìmg/`: Directory containing the images of this work
 - `test/`: Directory containing code and resources related to model testing.
 - `train/`: Directory containing code and resources related to model training.
 - `dataset_proxemics_IbPRIA.zip`: ZIP file containing the preprocessed dataset.